Skip to content

 clarity config set --key level --value debug

-clarity config get --key level
+clarity config reset

-Common Options
+Global Options

 Environment Variables

-The CLI respects the following environment variables:
+The CLI respects these environment variables:

 bash